neilg63/astro-calc/README.md

 * Altitude calculations
 * Easy conversion of Kronos datetimes (NaiveDatetimes) or ISO Datetime strings to and from Julian Days

-The main.rs file currently only tests the key methods not supported by the libswe-sys library.
-These are implemented in extensions/swe.ts.
+The main.rs file acts as the API controller for all astronomical and astrological methods and will eventually move to separate files.
+The key Swiss Epheremris functions requiring unsafe FFI calls that are not supported by the libswe-sys library, are implemented in extensions/swe.ts.

-It is evolving into an open-source API server, using ActixWeb, with a rich set of astrological features that may be used by other custom services in creative ways.
+The project is evolving into an open-source API server, using ActixWeb, with a rich set of astronomical and astrological features that may be used by other custom services in creative ways.

 # Endpoints